peavers/string-similarity/README.md

 ### Running the Service

-After setting up, you can run the service by executing:
+After setup, run the service using:

 ```bash
 python main.py
 ```

-This will start the Flask server, and you can access the API endpoint at `http://localhost:5000/similarity`.
+This starts the Flask server, making the API endpoint accessible at `http://localhost:5000/similarity`.

 ---

 ## Using Docker

-For those who prefer containerization, we provide a Docker image that encapsulates all the dependencies and setup, offering a straightforward way to run the string similarity service.
+For those favoring containerization, a Docker image is available that wraps all dependencies and setup, offering a seamless method to run the string grouping service.

 ### Pulling the Docker Image

-To get the Docker image, use the following command:
+Fetch the Docker image with:

 ```bash
 docker pull peavers/string-similarity